Other sections in Educational Development:

 Colleagues on ATLAS pathways are expected to attend a welcome session and at least one reflective analysis session.
 Writing workshops are open, with flexible attendance, and you are welcome to join any or all of multiple writing workshops.

-These are offered to support your engagement, review and critical reflection on your professional practice.
+This workshop is offered to support your engagement, review and critical reflection on your professional practice.
 These include critical discussions and activities to facilitate the identification of relevant practice and sources of evidence.
 You need to be registered to the ATLAS programme and will have attended an ATLAS Welcome Workshop before signing up to participate in a reflection workshop.
-Email email@example.com to book a place.
+Email firstname.lastname@example.org to book a place or request to be placed on a waiting list.

-These aim to provide you with dedicated time and space to support your critically reflective writing.
+These workshops are joint with ICE (Individual Curriculum Enquiry - PGCAP Module Two) and aim to provide you with dedicated time and space to support your critically reflective writing.
+There will be an opportunity to book a tutorial with one of the educational developers, subject to availablity, to talk about your progress towards submission.
 You are welcome to attend as many of these sessions as you like.
-Email firstname.lastname@example.org to book a place.
+Email email@example.com to book a place or request to be placed on a waiting list.

 Review Panel Meeting